westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 # Linux Zoned Storage Support Overview

-Zoned block device support was initially released with the Linux&reg; kernel version 4.10.
-Following versions improved this support and added new features beyond the raw block device access interface.
-More advanced features such as device mapper support and ZBD aware file systems are now available.
+Zoned block device support was added to the Linux&reg; kernel in version 4.10.
+Subsequent versions improved this support and added new features beyond the raw block device access interface.
+More advanced features such as device mapper support and ZBD-aware file systems are now available.

 ## Overview

-Applications developers can use zoned block devices through various I/O paths controlled with different programming interfaces and exposing the device in different ways.
-A simplistic representation of the different possible access paths is shown in the figure below.
+Application developers can use zoned block devices by means of various I/O paths, can control them with different programming interfaces, and can expose zoned block devices in different ways.
+A simplistic representation of the various access paths is shown in the figure below.

 <center>
 <a><img alt="linux-overview" src="../../assets/img/linux-iopath.png"